tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-17-loggingSystemForDockerSwarm.md

 2. Configure syslog-ng tool as per your requirement by editing the file,
 	> vim /etc/syslog-ng/syslog-ng.conf

+3. Now all that remains is to configure the syslog-ng tool as per our requirement.

+### Co
-3. Now there are four main components to syslog-ng configuration tool.
+there are four main components to syslog-ng configuration tool.
  - Port that syslog-ng tool should be listening to, configured as:
 	> source var_name { network( transport(tcp) port(601)); };